-CANDIDATES FOR THE FRESHMAN CLASS AT CALDWELL COLLEGE ARE SELECTED BASED ON:
+CANDIDATES FOR THE FRESHMAN CLASS AT CALDWELL UNIVERSITY ARE SELECTED BASED ON:

 High School Transcript: